Collaborne/kubernetes-aws-resource-service/README.md

 ## Development Notes & Caveats

+* The service should always assume the `spec` in the Kubernetes resource to be the correct definition, and then work out how to get the AWS resource into the state prescribed by the `spec`
 * Tests for S3Client may fail when another test has loaded the AWS SDK, in particular the S3 prototype.
 The tests should still run properly as part of `npm test`.